jlmayfield/jlmayfield.github.io/teaching/COMP152/sp24/projects/Huffman.md

 # To Do

 Below you'll find the order in which you should proceed through the project.
 You'll have some lab time to work on this project, but you'll need to spend a good chunk of time outside of class working on the project as well.
 One notable feature of this project is that *you are not given initial files and function stubs*.
 So, your first order of business (in or before the first lab) is to get organized and create the necessary files and stubs.
-Use the last several labs and the Card Hand project as a guide.
+Use the last several labs and the Card Hand project as a guide. **You final project should contain not just the code, but unit tests, and at least one use-case/user-level example that is not the example from lab 1.**.

 1. Lab 1: Create files needed for project.
 Stub out required functions in appropriate files.
 Build and Test Huff Leaf and Node classes.
 2. Homework: Write tests for and complete `extractCodes`